la2050/archive/_projects/2015/were-creating-an-ecosystem-of-entrepreneurs-and-growing-new-businesses.md

   startups during the most critical stage of their growth cycle, by connecting new companies to office space, mentors and necessary resources essential for success.
-'In one to three sentences, please describe your proposal.': >- This summer we opened our first Grid110 space in DTLA.
-We plan to open multiple spaces throughout downtown and around LA, that use an-accelerator type model to support the growth of startups, as well as provide programming and public events.
-Each space will focus on a different industry, creating sub-communities within the LA startup community and connecting the dots on an overall ecosystem.
 Where will you be working?:
   - East LA
   - DTLA